rvsitebuilder/developer-docs/css-framework.md

 RVsitebuilder user and admin interfaces are render independently.

 ## User interface
 End-user interface is built on [UIKIT2](https://getuikit.com/v2/) framework.
+It changes dynamically according to the end-user choice of template on the admin area.

 Soon, there will be a choice between Bootstrap4, UIKIT2, and UIKIT3.